-Lead generation on website efforts fail when visitors can’t figure out what matters most.
-If your homepage presents everything as equally important—services, credentials, case studies, testimonials, values—visitors won’t prioritize for you.
+Website lead generation fails when visitors can’t figure out what matters most.
+If your homepage presents everything as equally important, visitors won’t prioritize for you.
 They’ll just leave.

-Businesses want to show visitors everything they offer.
-They believe more information equals more credibility equals more conversions.
-So they build pages where services, case studies, values, process, awards, and CTAs all compete for attention.
+Most coaches and consultants build their websites to show everything they offer.
+The thinking is logical: more information equals more credibility equals more conversions.
+So the homepage gets services, case studies, credentials, testimonials, process, awards, and four different CTAs.

 The result: nothing stands out, nothing guides, nothing converts.